BT

 Proposals

-Please note that all contributed content we publish must be original.
-We do not publish posts that were already published somewhere else on the Internet.
+All contributed content we publish must be original.
+We do not publish posts that were already published somewhere else on the Internet for free access.

-Send your full article or abstract/ outline at editors@infoq.com and a member of our editorial staff will get in contact with you related to your proposal.
+Send your full article or abstract/outline to editors@infoq.com, and a member of our editorial team will contact you regarding your proposal.

 If you have already written your article, simply submit the draft and we will evaluate it.